Last Updated on July 26, 2023

 Yes.
 KYC documents are mandatory to open a current account.
-Even though the bank is extending the feature to open a current account virtually through video KYC, the documentation requirements are same.
+Even though the bank is extending the feature to open a current account virtually through video KYC, the documentation requirements are the same.

 3. I have opened a current bank account and require to change details like mobile number or address.
 Is it possible to do so?

-You can update personal details either by visiting your home branch or requesting to update details through internet banking.
+You can update personal details either by visiting your home branch or requesting to update details through Internet banking.
 You can contact your customer support or submit a request on the bank’s website.

 4. While opening a current account my bank has requested me to deposit the minimum balance to the current bank account.
 How can I do so?